vieapps/Services.SMS/README.md

-# Services.OTPs
+# Services.SMS

-Provide one-time password services for working with users in the VIEApps NGX
+Provide SMS service in the VIEApps NGX

-- Counter-based and time-based are supported, 100% compatible with authenticator apps like Google Authenticator, Microsoft Authenticator
-- Integrated with VASCO IdentityKey